Michae1CC/aws-cdk-examples/README.md

 # AWS CDK examples

-Examples of small services I've put together to help learn about the products aws provides.
-All architecture is built use AWS CDK v2 (in typescript).
-All diagrams were created using [Lucid](https://lucid.app) and [drawio](https://www.drawio.com/).
+Examples of small services I've put together using AWS CDK v2 (in typescript) to help learn about the products AWS provides.
+All diagrams were created using either [Lucid](https://lucid.app) or [drawio](https://www.drawio.com/).

 | Example                                         | Description                                                                               | Tags                                                    |
 | ----------------------------------------------- | ----------------------------------------------------------------------------------------- | ------------------------------------------------------- |